bigplayalman/ONOG-Battlezone/README.md

-# onog-ionic
+# BattleZone-ionic
-onog running on ionic
+BattleZone running on ionic